Witton Gilbert railway station

 Witton Gilbert railway station served the village of Witton Gilbert, County Durham, England from 1862 to 1963 on the Lanchester Valley Line.

 History

 The station opened on 1 September 1862 by the North Eastern Railway.
 The station was situated on the west side of a track running south from Wallnook Lane.
 This station's track was not doubled by the NER, possibly due to there being a low demand for collieries.
 Like all of the other stations on the line, the station closed to passengers on 1 May 1939.
-Like the other stations, the station was still used for Miners' Gala until 17 July 1954.
+The property is now owned by Ross and Lee Jameson-Laffey Like the other stations, the station was still used for Miners' Gala until 17 July 1954.
 The station was closed to goods traffic on 30 July 1963.